browserengineering/book/book/animations.md

 import OpenGL.GL
 ```

-Now we'll need to configure SDL to use OpenGL and and start/stop a [GL
+Now we'll need to configure SDL to use OpenGL and start/stop a [GL
 context][glcontext] at the beginning/end of the program.
 For our
 purposes, just consider this API boilerplate:[^glcontext]